Proposal of a quantum version of active particles via a nonunitary quantum walk

-We are grateful for Ryo Hanai, Yuta Kuroda, Kazuki Sone and Kazumasa Takeuchi for fruitful discussions.
-The computation in this work has been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
-This work is supported by JSPS KAKENHI Grant Numbers JP19H00658, JP20H01828, JP20K03788, JP21H01005, and JP22H01140.
-This work was supported by RIKEN Junior Research Associate Program.
+We are grateful to Ryo Hanai, Ken-Ichiro Imura, Kohei Kawabata, Kazue Kudo, Yuta Kuroda, Franco Nori, Kazuki Sone, Kazuaki Takasan and Kazumasa A.\ Takeuchi for fruitful discussions.
+The computations in this work were performed partly using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
+This work was supported by JSPS KAKENHI (Grant Numbers JP19H00658, JP21H01005, JP23K22411, JP24KJ0655 and JP24K00545).
+M.Y.\ was supported by the RIKEN Junior Research Associate Program.